heera/requent/README.md

 Route::get('users', 'UserController@index');
 ```

-Now, we need a controller which is just a simple controller, i.e:
+Now, we need a controller which is just a simple controller, for example:

 ```php
 <?php